anthony0br/DocumentService/docs/errors.md

 to explicitly catch these.

 Other things, where there is a possibility the problem is external (e.g. data modified, Roblox API failure, session locks) return errors through the `Result` type.
 These should be explicitly caught.

+Currently trying to open a document when the game is closing results in an explicit error, and you are expected to check the game is not closing first.